davidkrantz/FastTools2D/README.md

 This library provides tools to compute sums of various potentials.
 For periodic potentials the spectral Ewald method is provided, while for non-periodic potentials the fast mulitpole method (FMM) is provided.

+Currently includes
+* FMM for Stokes single- and double-layer potentials
+* Spectral Ewald for doubly-periodic Stokes single- and double-layer potentials

 ## Compilation Instructions

 ### FMM